Hornets' Bouknight unconscious, had gun before DWI arrest - WHIZ News

 CHARLOTTE, N.C.
-(AP) — Charlotte Hornets guard James Bouknight was found intoxicated and unconscious and holding a gun with his vehicle in drive before he was arrested on Sunday morning on DWI charges, according to Charlotte Mecklenburg County Police.
+(AP) — Charlotte Hornets guard James Bouknight was found intoxicated and unconscious and holding a gun with his vehicle in drive before he was arrested Sunday morning on DWI charges, according to the Charlotte Mecklenburg Police Department.

 Police said they responded to reports that a person was passed out in his vehicle in a Charlotte parking lot Sunday morning, blocking the traffic way.

-According to the police report, officers saw Bouknight unconscious inside the vehicle with the vehicle running and in drive.
+According to the police report and court records, officers saw Bouknight unconscious inside the vehicle with the vehicle running and in drive.
 He had the handgun in his hands.
 Officers set up a perimeter and attempted to awaken Bouknight for approximately an hour using a public address system, blasting airhorns and using lights.

-A breathalyzer test later confirmed Bouknight’s blood alcohol content was 0.14, above the North Carolina’s legal limit of 0.08.
+A breathalyzer test later confirmed Bouknight’s blood-alcohol content was 0.14, above North Carolina’s legal limit of 0.08.

+Bouknight was not charged for possession of a gun.
+Under North Carolina law, open carry is permitted in cases where the firearm is considered legal and Bouknight has a pending concealed carry permit.

-Attempts to reach Bouknight’s agent Nick Blatchford for comment on Wednesday weren’t immediately successful.
+Attempts to reach Bouknight’s agent, Nick Blatchford, for comment Wednesday weren’t immediately successful.

 Bouknight stated at the scene that he had approximately four tequila shots prior to driving home, the police report said.